Wordpress Anniversary Offer Banner

 select new automation copy

 ii.
-You have the option to start from scratch or you can choose any of its automation flows.
+You have the option to start from scratch, or you can choose any of its automation flows.
 Here we will choose the ‘opt-in welcome email’ flow.

 choose opt-in welcome email copy